 Diaper explosions happen to everyone, but they can be prevented!
 Learn why they happen, how to prevent them, and how to clean up a blowout when it inevitably happens.

 It’s every parent’s nightmare – you’re out with the baby and boom.
 Out of nowhere she’s covered in poop all up her back.
-You’ve been hit with a diaper explosion.

 Why do diaper explosions happen?